briandrum/codes.forchagrin.com/_chapters/chapter-943-small-cell-design-guidelines.md

 8. _(h)_ Antennas located on the exterior of a Wireless Support Structure shall be top-mounted on a Wireless Support Structure.
-The Chief Administrative Officer may approve a side-mounted antenna if, in the Chief Administrative Officer’s discretion, the side-mounted antenna would be more appropriate given the built environment, neighborhood character, overall site appearance or would otherwise promote the purposes in these Design Guidelines.
+The Chief Administrative Officer may approve a side-mounted antenna if, in the Chief Administrative Officer's discretion, the side-mounted antenna would be more appropriate given the built environment, neighborhood character, overall site appearance or would otherwise promote the purposes in these Design Guidelines.